mrpapercut/radialProgressBar/README.md

 AutoStart
 ---------

 With the option 'autoStart' set to false, the animation will not begin before you trigger it.
-The functions 'start()' becomes available to trigger it on any event.
+The function 'start()' becomes available to trigger it on any event.
 You need to assign the initialization of the class to a variable, and fire the .start() function on this.

 Example: